mlisanti [at] princeton.edu

 ykahn [at] princeton.edu

 Yoni received his Ph.D. in 2015 from MIT and holds joint degrees in music and physics from Northwestern University (B.A., B.Mus 2009).
 He completed Part III of the Mathematical Tripos with Distinction at the University of Cambridge in 2010, supported by a Churchill Scholarship.
 Yoni is an avid French horn player with a particular interest in historical instruments. [personal website]

 ljchang [at] princeton.edu

-Laura is a second year graduate student and NSF Graduate Research Fellow.
+Laura, a third-year graduate student, is a Soros and NSF Graduate Research Fellow.
 She received her B.A. in physics from Cornell University.
 Her primary research interest is in novel techniques for direct and indirect detection of dark matter.
 Laura is involved in several initiatives for increasing diversity in STEM fields.
 She also enjoys dancing, making music, and making food.

 smsharma [at] princeton.edu

 Siddharth is a fifth-year graduate student, primarily interested in indirect/astrophysical detection of dark matter.
 Other interests include cosmological and collider probes of new physics, and application of novel inference methods to physics searches.
 Siddharth previously spent time in Cambridge, UK as an undergraduate and grew up in the sunny city of Moscow, Russia.

 mtm2 [at] princeton.edu

 Matt is a second-year graduate student interested in all aspects of searches for dark matter and other new physics.
 He received his B.A. from Cornell University in 2016.
 In addition to physics, Matt enjoys running, weightlifting, and backpacking.

 Daniele Alves [Los Alamos], Tim Cohen [U. of Oregon], Samuel Lee [Broad Institute] ,